 INFPs are gradual in falling in love.
 INFPs take months to years to consider and evaluate a person’s genuine intentions.
 While INFPs fall in love with ideas, dreams, and depth, we don’t easily fall for a person.

 INFPs have giant walls around to guard themselves.
 They may be compassionate and loving, but when it comes to romantic relationships, they desire authenticity above all.

-They have always appreciated people, but personality and values are what matters to them the most.
+They have always appreciated people, but personality and values matter to them the most.

 Was this helpful?
 If you’d like to support my work, you can buy me a coffee at Ko-fi!
 Thank you! 🙂